HYisen/wf/examples/02_path/README.md

 `PathIDParser` is provided to work as a helper to extract id from path and stored in req.

+`ResourceWithIDs` is provided for more complicated path structures, in its parts format, use empty string as placeholder of a numeric id.
+Check its unit test cases for more examples.

 Check `simple` for example.
 If what you need is all, use `comprehensive` as an example.

 ## Usage